suchayarj/WhatsOnYourFace...FakeOrFact/README.md

 <img src="img/LossDistMakeup.png" width = 800 >
 </p>

-I find that Sephora loss distribution is so different from Makeup Alley and make it seems as though Sephora reviews are mostly fake.
+Note: I find that Sephora loss distribution is so different from Makeup Alley and make it seems as though Sephora reviews are mostly fake.
 It could be because of overfitting of Makeup Alley data, text pre-processing problems, and small size of Sephora dataset which makes it less diverse.
 So, I will try the following:
 - Adjust text pre-processing, stopwords, and vectorization for reviews
 - Test on bigger Sephora reviews dataset

-However, I will use this information to get the results for now.
+However, I will use this information to get some possible results for now.

-**RESULT**
+**RESULTS**

-Setting different thresholds for Sephora reviews
+I set different thresholds for Sephora reviews and got the following results.
 <p align="center">
 <img src="img/sephorathreshold.png" width = 250>
 </p>